Good street visibility and word-of-mouth marketing have served salons well for many years.

 3) Optimize Your Salon Website

-You can either find a web designer to help you create your website or build it yourself using one of the many website builders available today for people without a technical background.
+You can find a web designer to help you create your website or build it yourself using one of the many website builders available today for people without a technical background.

-Make sure also your appointment scheduling tool can integrate with your website.
+Make sure your appointment scheduling tool can also integrate with your website.

 4) Integrate with Apple Maps